StreamFinance-Protocol/stream-chain/indexer/README.md

 ```
 - Update `package.json` name to `@klyraprotocol-indexer/<package-name>`, update the `README.md`, and run `pnpm i` to install dependencies.
 - Add in `Dockerfile.service` and `Dockerfile.postgres-package.local` to copy the `package.json` file and `build/` files.
-- Add in `Dockerfile.bazooka.remote` to copy the package directory
+- Add in `Dockerfile.bazooka` to copy the package directory

 ## Adding Services